 The EEA consists of the 28 countries of the EU (see below), plus Iceland, Liechtenstein and Norway.
 Swiss nationals are treated as EEA nationals for immigration purposes; however for statistical purposes Switzerland is not included in EEA estimates by ONS.

 European Union (EU) accession countries

-The EU2 (formerly known as the A2) are the 2 countries that joined the EU on 1 January 2007: Bulgaria and Romania.
-Between 2007 and 2013, EU2 nationals had certain restrictions placed on them; in the first 12 months of stay, working Bulgarian and Romanian nationals were generally required to hold an accession worker card or apply for 1 of 2 lower-skilled quota schemes.
+Between 2007 and 2013, EU2 nationals had certain restrictions placed on them; in the first 12 months of stay, working Bulgarian and Romanian nationals were generally required to hold an accession worker card or apply for one of two lower-skilled quota schemes.
 Other Bulgarian and Romanian nationals could apply for a registration certificate, giving proof of a right to live in the UK.
 These restrictions were lifted on 1 January 2014.